-Importantly the submission endorsed the need for a federal agency to oversee shipping competition reform, potentially the ACCC recognising its track record of strong compliance enforcement, noting the 2019 criminal cartel prosecution against a major shipping line for price fixing in relation to an unregistered agreement, resulting in an order by the Federal Court to pay a fine of \$34.5M.
+Importantly the FTA / APSA submission to the ACCC endorsed the need for a federal agency to oversee shipping competition reform via the creation of a federal maritime regulator.
+Alternatively, this role could be administered by the ACCC recognising its track record of strong compliance enforcement, noting the 2019 criminal cartel prosecution against a major shipping line for price fixing in relation to an unregistered agreement, resulting in an order by the Federal Court to pay a fine of \$34.5 million.